escaparrac/IRL-relay-SRT-RTMP/README.md

   - Click Save
 - Scroll down and press Done
 - On configure proxy press Done
-- Wait untill the tests are ready and press Done
+- Wait until the tests are ready and press Done
 - On guided storage scroll down and press Done and Done again.
 Then select Continue and Enter
 - On the profile setup:
     - name: whatever you want